gfena/AncestryLength/README.md

 If you use **AncestryLength** in a published analysis, please report the program version printed in the first line of the output log file and please cite the article that describes the AncestryLength method:

-  *G.F.
-Ena, M. Araujo-Castro, A. Giménez, A. Carballo-Mesa, D. Comas.
-Exploring the Iberian Roma Trail: A Journey on Europe Edge.*
+  *unpublished data*

 Giacomo F. Ena

-Last updated: Oct 08, 2024
+Last updated: Oct 18, 2024

 # Installation